Beautiful Places in Slovakia

 The Wooden articular church of Hronsek (Slovakia) is a Renaissance church dating from 1726.
 Its interior is original: the paintings, the bell and the organ all date from the 18th century.
 There are 1,100 chairs in this church.
 Since 2008, the church is a UNESCO World Heritage Site.

 Historical wooden pedestrian bridge over river Danube and old watermill in Kolarovo, Slovakia, It is 86 metres long and 2.25 metres wide.
 Leading to the floating mill, the bridge built all from wood is today the longest bridge of its kind in Europe.
-It was built in the early 1800s.
+It was built in the 1800s and rebuilt in 1920s.

 The Greek Catholic Wooden church of the Protection of the Most Holy Mother of God from Mikulasova, located in Bardejov, Slovakia.
 It was built in 1730.

 View of lake Štrbské Pleso with reflection of High Tatras on background from northern Slovakia.
-The Gerlachovský štít, at 2,655 m (8710 ft), is the highest peak in the High Tatras, in Slovakia, and the fact that it is really taller than the mountains in Poland, Czechia, Ukraine, Romania, Scandinavia, and British Isles and Turkey!
+The High Tatras (Vysoké Tatry) is the tallest range in the Carpathian Mountains.
+Gerlachovský štít (Gerlach Peak), at 2,654 m (8710 ft), is the highest peak in the High Tatras mountain range and the highest peak in Slovakia.
+Gerlachovský štít is tallest than the mountains in Poland, Czechia, Ukraine, Romania, Scandinavia, and British Isles and Turkey!

 A scenic view of the Lucansky waterfall located in Lucky, Slovakia.
 Slovakia has more than 200 waterfalls created by the cooperation of streams and rocks.

-Domica Cave (Jasov, Slovakia).
+Domica Cave in Jasov, Slovakia.
 Domica is the best known and the longest cave of the Slovak Karst National Park.
-There is a boat ride along 140m (460ft) of the underground river.
+As a special experience the Domica cave offers to its visitors an attractive boat trip on its underground river.
 The particularity of the Domica cave is the abounding presence of bats.
 There are about 1500 bats of 16 different species.
 The Domica Cave is the most important finding-place of the Neolithic "bukovohorska" culture (4,000 years B.C.).
 Finding of spear spike from the Early Stone Age - Szeletien - from 35,000 years ago is unique.
 Since 1995, it has been included on the UNESCO World Heritage List.

 By Derrick T